What to Expect

 Training & Advancement

-Upon completion of the initial 7-9 week training at Recruit Training Command Great Lakes (known as Boot Camp), those pursuing a Utilitiesman role report to Class “A” Technical School at NCTC Sheppard Air Force Base, TX for 13 weeks.
+Upon completion of initial training at Recruit Training Command Great Lakes (known as Boot Camp), those pursuing a Utilitiesman role report to Class “A” Technical School at NCTC Sheppard Air Force Base, TX for 13 weeks.
 Here, you will develop a working knowledge of basic construction skills and theories required for work as a Utilitiesman.

 After you’ve completed your schooling, you’ll be assigned to a Naval Mobile (NMCB) or Amphibious Construction Battalion (ACB), and may rotate between homeport and overseas locations, where additional training may be provided.